Hamichavoshi/Simple-Ethereum-Client/README.rst

 ..

-   The account which modify the smart contract’s storage must have a sufficient balance to estimate the cost if the method is payable method.
+   The account which modify the smart contract's storage must have a sufficient balance to estimate the cost if the method is payable method.